 “We predict that buy to let will become increasingly attractive and accessible for these smaller investors wanting to add another asset class alongside their existing savings and pension portfolios.”

 The extra housing supply coming on stream via new investment sources should also provide a further boost for landlords.

 Despite headlines to the contrary, UK-wide residential rental incomes have not kept pace with inflation, year on year and in 2013 they only increased by around 1 and 2 per cent in different parts of the country.
 Whilst being unable to raise rents due to tough economic conditions and relatively high unemployment, landlords did, however, benefit from tenants who stayed in their properties for longer.

-“We are seeing a growing number of people who take the conscious decision to rent because it offers very good value,“ adds xxxx.
+“We are seeing a growing number of people who take the conscious decision to rent because it offers very good value,“ adds Anthony.
 They are secure in the knowledge that they can live in well managed and maintained property that is both flexible and easy to budget for.”

 “Whilst landlords always need to ensure they invest in the right property and be aware of local market rents, they must also remember that a good tenant who looks after a property well will actually be worth more to them, by taking out longer tenancies and reducing potential ‘void’ periods.
 It’s a win, win situation.”

 Although increasing property prices will be good news for existing landlords, for those new to buy to let investment, or looking to expand their current portfolio, it could be tough to find the right deals in 2014.